zitongcharliedeng/cognito/README.md

 sudo nixos-generate-config
 to create the hardware config in case the nixos didnt auto gen it for your machine in /etc/nixos

+Great question — this goes right to the heart of the flakes vs legacy config.nix model 👌.

+🔑 The key idea:

+With flakes, /etc/nixos no longer has to be your source of truth.

+Your repo can live anywhere (e.g. $HOME/cognito), because you explicitly tell Nix to build from it with:

 ```mermaid
 flowchart LR
     C[my nixos config]